How do you Draw product design from scratch?

 Learn step-by-step how to draw simple forms and turn them into professional products with this video tutorial for beginner designers.

-They are 3 easy designs to draw now!
+There are 3 easy designs to draw and practice now!

 Hey guys, I’m Chou-Tac.